cosmicjs/cosmicapp-voting-app/README.md

 open http://localhost:3000
 ```
 ###Create Your Own Poll
 It's easy to create your own polls.
-All you have to do is:
+All you have to do is:<br>
-1. Create a bucket on Cosmic JS.
+1. Create a bucket on Cosmic JS.<br>
-2. Import the `bucket.json` file into your empty bucket.
+2. Import the `bucket.json` file into your empty bucket.<br>
 3. Find your bucket slug in your bucket settings
 #####Run in production connected to your bucket
 ```